techpubswriter/docs/developer-guides/quick-start/README.md

 IMPORTANT:  Note that there is no need to install mongo, nodejs, or npm on the base operating system.
 If you have any of these already installed; start over, or use another CLEAN system.

-Development should be performed under a regular user account (not `root`) on Linux.
-There should be no need to run `sudo` at all.
-Running `sudo`, even once,  during the installation -- may mess up file permissions in irreversable manner.
+Perform the Development under a regular user account (not `root`) on Linux.
+Do not run `sudo` at all.
+Running `sudo` even once  during the installation -- may mess up file permissions in irreversable manner.

 You may notice build WARNINGs related to _peer dependencies_  or other transitive dependencies.
 They are typically safe to ignore unless you are coding the feature or modules that require them.